 Consumer groups identified reliability as the most important aspect of quality.
-As a result, the Commission introduced the major interruption20 standard into transmission system price-quality regulation.
-From 1 October 2017, a major interruption results in a breach of the quality path and a reporting requirement.
+As a result, the Commission introduced the major interruption20 standard into transmission system

-18 For further information refer to the Commerce Commission's website, https://comcom.govt.nz/regulated-industries/gaspipelines/gas-pipelines-price-quality-paths 19 The Commerce Commission considers reliability the most important measure of the level of service that suppliers provide
+18 For further information refer to the Commerce Commission's website, https://comcom.govt.nz/regulated-industries/gas-pipelines/gas-pipelines/paths

-19 The Commerce Commission considers reliability the most important measure of the level of service that suppliers provide to consumers.
-However, in the absence of data to establish robust reliability targets, its current quality standards relate only to emergency response times: 180 minutes or less to respond to gas transmission and distribution emergencies; and 60 minutes or less to respond to 80% of emergencies The standards are periodically reviewed.
-For example, t-The Commission considered adding an interruptions standard for NOs in 2017 but determined this was unlikely to deliver additional benefits as there have been few significant interruptions.
-So gas quality may come under consideration in future reviews. a gas guality.
-For example, it is possible that future quality standards could include gas quality.
+19 The standards are periodically reviewed.
+For example, the Commission considered adding an interruptions standard for NOs in 2017 but determined this was unlikely to deliver additional benefits as there have been few significant interruptions.
+So gas quality may come under consideration in future reviews.
 The Commerce Commission's paper Initial Default Price Quality Path for Gas Pipeline Businesses - Issues Paper, 12 April 2010, noted that metrics related to reliability, system integrity, quality of gas, and customer service could all be useful.
 In particular, it noted that issues of gas quality may be relevant to the setting of the price-quality regulation.
-AlthoughThe Commission considered adding an interruptions.